tkoskine/ahven/README.rst

 Ahven 1.4 (2009-01-22)
 ''''''''''''''''''''''

 This release introduces Test Anything Protocol (TAP) reporter, a new API for stack-based test cases, and improved Janus/Ada support.
 Also, some API changes were done, but they should affect you only if you have extented the framework.
-(Release notes)

 Ahven 1.3 (2008-08-13)
 ''''''''''''''''''''''

 A bug fix release.
 The major change is support for Janus/Ada.
-(Release notes) Web site layout changes (2008-06-30)
+Web site layout changes (2008-06-30)

 The web site layout was changed to be "less boring".
 The new blueish theme should work better on different types of monitors.
 (Some low quality monitors and graphics cards didn't show light brown colors properly.)